deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/installation.rst

 Downloading
 -----------

-deegree webservices 3.2 downloads are available on the `deegree download page <http://wiki.deegree.org/deegreeWiki/DownloadPage>`_.
+deegree webservices 3.2 downloads are available on the `deegree home page <http://www.deegree.org>`_.
 You have the choice of two flavors:

 * *ZIP*: Multi-operating system package bundles with Apache Tomcat
 * *WAR*: Plain Java Web Archive for deployment in an existing servlet container [#f1]_